Minnir History, Family Crest & Coats of Arms

 Early Notables of the Minnir family (pre 1700)

-Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff

-in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...
+Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff of Herefordshire in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...

 Another 32 words (2 lines of text) are included under the topic Early Minnir Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Minnir family to the New World and Oceana
+Migration of the Minnir family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Minnir or a variant listed above: Anne Mynor and her husband who settled in Virginia in 1637; John Minor settled in Virginia in 1663; Samuel Minor settled in New York in 1663; Thomas Minor settled in Conn. in 1630.